 - Aversion to avoidance – HMRC’s anti-avoidance armoury has been much strengthened in recent years, witness the problems faced by some tax-avoiding celebrities.
 The public precept has also moved to the point that even being associated with aggressive tax avoidance is bad PR.

 If you are considering VCT investment in this tax year, please do not wait until February.
 By then you may not have very much choice left.
-Call us on 01273 774855 or email us by clicking here.
+Contact us today.

 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.
 The Financial Conduct Authority does not regulate tax or trust advice.
 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.